 Learning to Drive with Neurodevelopmental Differences

 Can adolescents and young adults with neurodevelopmental differences learn to drive safely?
 Yes, and the number of adolescents and young adults driving with neurodevelopmental differences is growing.
-According to research conducted at Children’s Hospital of Philadelphia (CHOP), two-thirds of 15- to 18-year-old higher-functioning autistic adolescents are currently driving or plan to drive, and 1 in 3 autistic individuals get licensed by age 21.
+According to research conducted at Children’s Hospital of Philadelphia (CHOP), one-third of autistic individuals without intellectual disability obtain their driver's license by age 21, increasing their mobility as they transition to adulthood.

 Driving Safety Considerations